bitcraze/bitcraze-website/src/development/development-overview.md

 The Crazyflie platform is much more than just a Quadcopter.
 It consists of lots of different parts working together to complete the system.
 That means that developers can dive into any given area and experiment, learn and improve.
-Each of these areas can be explored separately using other boards, but with the Crazyflie you have a complete system built around what you are experimenting with.

 Here’s examples of a few areas that you can explore:

 * **Flight Stabilization**:
   * **Sensors:** The platform consists of a number of different sensors.
 All of